oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Shuffle/Reshuffle

-Whenever the rules call for a **Shuffle** or **Reshuffle**, Coach picks up the Deck and the Trash and then reshuffles them back together.
+Whenever the rules call for a **Shuffle** or **Reshuffle** of a Deck, the Deck's owner picks up both the Deck and its Trash and then reshuffles them back together.
 Unless specific rules state otherwise, the following items are not typically reshuffled into the Deck during common reshuffles: Hands, Factions, Omens, Piles, Zones, etc - in other words, any other card locations that are not specifically the Deck or the Trash.